-Hieroglyphics found on Egyptian tombs are believed to be 3000 BC old.
-They depict the use of hypnosis in rituals and healing process.
-The Ancient Greek, Hindu and Chinese have used hypnosis for surgical preparation, healing, and spiritual connection.
+Hieroglyphics found in Egyptian tombs are believed to be 3000 BC old.
+They demonstrate the use of hypnosis in rituals and the healing process.
+The Ancient Greeks, Hindus, and Chinese have used hypnotherapy for surgical preparation, healing, and spiritual connection.
 It was of prime importance in the “sleep temples” of Ancient Greece, which were places of pilgrimage and healing.
 References to it can be found in the Bible.
-In the Middle Ages belief in miraculous cures associated with religious shrines was widespread.
+In the Middle Ages, belief in miracle cures associated with religious shrines was widespread.
 Healing was brought about by touch, prayer, and belief.

 These methods go all the way back to ancient times but the term ‘Hypnosis’ was coined only in the 1800s.
-‘Hypno” meaning sleep in greek, was used to describe what someone appeared to be doing in this deeply tranced mind state.
+‘Hypno,” meaning sleep in greek, was used to describe what someone appeared to be doing in a deeply tranced state of mind.
 James Braid, who coined the term, later tried to change the hypnotic experience to be called ‘monoideism’ which means fixation of attention.
-The name hypnosis stuck and traveling magicians began to use these simple techniques to hold someones attention and distract them from the slight of hand or magical illusion they were performing.
-Inevitably hypnosis got a bad association as people thought they had been tricked under sourcery People became scared of the rumors that someone could control their mind and have them do immoral things.
-To this day hollywood still portrays hypnosis as an uncontrollable trance.
+The name hypnosis stuck and traveling magicians began to use these simple techniques to hold someone's attention and distract them from the sleight-of-hand or magical illusion they were performing.
+Inevitably hypnosis got a bad association as people thought they had been tricked under sourcery.
+People became afraid of the rumors that someone could control their mind and have them do immoral things.
+To this day Hollywood still portrays hypnosis as an uncontrollable trance.

-Scientist are just now able to prove the potential healing qualities that lay dormant in our minds.
-Leaders, innovators, and dignitaries have seen the proof of results of these techniques for the past 3,000+ years.
+Scientists are just now able to prove the potential healing qualities that lay dormant in our conscious and unconscious minds.
+Leaders, innovators, and dignitaries have seen the proof of these techniques for the past 3,000+ years.
 Shortly after these techniques were named ‘hypnosis’ they became almost exclusively used by stage hypnotists, thereby projecting a hopelessly distorted view of the very powerful therapeutic tool.
-Doctors and scientist, wanting to keep a safe distance from the occult disregarded this therapeutic tools as a real means for creating change and healing.
+Doctors and scientists, wanting to keep a safe distance from the occult disregarded these therapeutic tools as a real means for creating change and healing.
 Thanks to rigorous study and trial a few dedicated advocates, who tested theories on results and not popular opinion, have kept the true art of hypnosis alive and have perfected and shared these ancient techniques.
-Hypnosis is one of the oldest and still used forms of therapy.
-It is growing in the field of Alternative Health Solutions and Mind Body Connectedness.
+Hypnosis is one of the oldest forms of therapy used today.
+It is growing in the field of Alternative Health Solutions and Mind-Body Connectedness.
 Below are listed some of the prominent personalities and pioneers in the field of Hypnosis: